 |Kudus sniff the female to ensure she’s ready to mate.|

 By the way, I wrote about this in a prior post.
 Click the link here.
-Anyway, on day 5 of the new antibiotics and the situation not improving, I knew I had no choice but to find a dentist allowed and willing to help me during times of Covid-19.
+Anyway, on day 5 of the new antibiotics and the situation not improving, I knew I had no choice but to find a dentist who was allowed and willing to help me during Covid-19.
 That was a daunting task in itself.
 They were all closed during the lockdown, leaving suggestions for suffering dental patients to go to the local hospital with a dental emergency.

 |This male was the “kingpin” and kept the three other mature males away.
-Check out the size of his neck which enlarges during mating season.|
+Check out the size of his neck, which enlarges during mating season.|